 Try a Wine-and-Dine Movie Theater

-Upscale movie theaters like iPic offer cozy seating and full wine-and-dinner service.
-While the price may be higher than a regular movie, who doesn’t want to watch something on the big screen while munching on some truffle fries and sipping cabernet?
-Oh yeah, and the pods often have blankets—perfect for cuddling.
+Upscale movie theaters like iPic and Cinépolis offer cozy seating and full wine-and-dinner service.
+While the price may be higher than a regular movie, elevated big screen amenities like truffle fries and a glass of cabernet delivered directly to your seat kicks up the movie-going experience, exponentially.
+Some theaters even have blankets—perfect for cuddling.

 Go to a Jazz Club

-There’s just something sultry about listening to live music in a dimly lit jazz bar.
-Plus, you can usually snag a reservation if you’re up for cocktails and apps.
+Listening to live music in a dimly lit jazz bar is sultry and intimate.
+Plus, you can usually snag a reservation if you’re up for cocktails and appetizers.
+Try the bluewhale in Los Angeles, Preservation Hall in New Orleans, Jazz Showcase in Chicago, Blues Alley in Washington D.C. or Village Vanguard in NYC, for example.

 Take a Relaxing Bath

-Go to that restaurant where you first met or the cocktail bar where you said cheers over martinis.
+Go to that restaurant where you first met or the cocktail bar where you said cheers over martinis, and reminisce over your first impressions of each other.
 If your first date was totally awkward, have a first-date "do-over" and replace it with fresh new memories.
+Feel like celebrating with friends instead?
+Round up your pals and make it a group date.

 Grab a blanket and watch the night or morning sky.
-We know you want to snap a pic but leave your phone inside.
+We know you want to snap a photo but turn your phone on silent and keep it out of sight instead.
 This is all about taking in the moment.

 Serve up a Valentine’s Day–Inspired Meal